sprietNathanael/arguiduino/README.md

 ##Control the Arduino

-The main program which will make the orders to the Arduino board will be written in Python.
+The main program which will make the orders to the Arduino board will be written in NodeJs.
 This language is chosen because of its flexibility and its simplicity.

 ##Graphical User Interface (GUI)

-No choices have been made for the interface yet.
+The control interface will be designed in web languages, in interaction with the NodeJs web server using web sockets.

 ##Management of the project